jamesmills/laravel-notification-rate-limit/README.md

 Update globally with the `log_skipped_notifications` config setting.

-Update for an individual Notification
+Update for an individual basis by adding the below to the Notification

 ```php
 // Do not log skipped notifications
 protected $logSkippedNotifications = false;
 ```

 ### Testing